Karen Conterio - CEO

 Anne M. Lucas, MSW, LCSW - Clinical Therapist

 Anne began working with S.A.F.E.
 ALTERNATIVES® as a Clinical Therapist in the Adolescent Residential and Outpatient programs in St. Louis, Missouri in 2010.
 Ms. Lucas is currently a Therapist in the S.A.F.E.
-Alternatives Clinic (outpatient) in Clayton, MO providing individual and family therapy and working in the Adult Residential and Outpatient programs at CenterPointe Hospital in St. Charles, MO.
+Alternatives Outpatient Clinic in Clayton, MO providing individual and family therapy.
+She worked as a Clinical Therapist in both the S.A.F.E.
+Intensive Residential programs with adults and adolescents at CenterPointe Hospital and Edgewood Children's Center.

 Anne received her Master’s degree in Social Work from Southern Illinois University and undergraduate degree in Psychology from Grand Valley State University.